CARTAvis/carta-frontend/docs_website/docs/code-snippet-tutorial/image-fitting.md

 The process of fitting images with multiple Gaussians can be done using code snippets.

-The configuration for the fitting is accessible via [`ImageFittingStore`](/api/.-stores/class/ImageFittingStore).
+The configuration for the fitting is accessible via <ApiLink path="/.-stores/class/ImageFittingStore">`ImageFittingStore`</ApiLink>.
 Example code:

 ```javascript
 // Open an image